King presents new Colours to Coldstream Guards at Windsor Castle

 He also paid tribute to the families of serving soldiers, adding: “I would like to offer my heartfelt thanks for your tremendous, unwavering support and encouragement.”

-The Coldstream Guards are the oldest continuously serving regiment in the British Army, founded in 1650 during the English Civil War.
+The Coldstream Guards is the oldest continuously serving regiment in the British Army, founded in 1650 during the English Civil War.

 They serve both in frontline military operations and in ceremonial duties, including guarding royal residences.